astrozoid2604/AirBnB_Data_Warehousing_System_Design/README.md

 ### 4.6.1.
 Comparison between MongoDB and HBase
 In order to decide which non-relational database, MongoDB characteristics are compared against HBase characteristics in this subsection.
 For further classification, NoSQL can be divided into several classifications based on the way of storage:

-1. Document Database
-The notable representatives for document database storage are MongoDB and CouchDB.
+1. Document Database: The notable representatives for document database storage are MongoDB and CouchDB.
 In terms of features, document database enforces document as the basic unit of processing information.
 A document can be long, complex, and unstructured, similar to a word processing document.
 A document is equivalent to a record in a relational database.

-2. Column Store Database
-The notable representatives for column store database storage are HBase and Cassandra.
+2. Column Store Database: The notable representatives for column store database storage are HBase and Cassandra.
 In terms of features, column-related storage database provides architecture which is suitable for processing large batches of data.

 We compare two representative NoSQL Databases: HBase and MongoDB from several dimensions like storage structure, environment construction, performance, etc. The details of comparison results can be seen in the two tables below.